NicolasLintermans/first_MySQL_projects/README.md

 Part 1: Creating the database and tables of an 'instagram clone'

-Part 2: Insert data into our instagram clone
+Part 2: Inserting data into our instagram clone

 Part 3: Solving business challenges with MySQL